 Precision marking and engraving is our business at EMW Laser.
 Sight gauges suitable for use in ISO certified enterprises can be produced with tolerances of ±0.001″.
 Scales graduated knobs and gauges can be marked with standard or custom increments on flat or curved surfaces.
 Our QC (quality control) department assures compliance and provides COC (certificate of compliance) for all lased materials.

-Marking of medical and surgical components is routine business at EMW Laser.
-We understand the needs of our customers are committed to provide fast turnaround.
+The marking of medical and surgical components is routine business at EMW Laser.
+We understand the needs of our customers are committed to providing fast turnaround.
 We have your passivation needs covered utilizing our Citric process.
 This process conforms to ASTM standards on Stainless Steel.
 EMW Laser is capable of making curved surfaces, as well as a variety of unusually shaped objects through CNC indexing.